Have a read on below at some quick stats and facts on the Indiana Pacers to get you started:

 The Pacers have made the playoffs for three straight years following George’s departure.
 The team finished fourth in the Eastern Conference this season after acquiring Malcom Brogdon, TJ Warren and Jeremy Lamb to help Oladipo, Sabonis and Myles Turner, their 2015 first round draft pick.

 Indiana suffered a disappointing sweep to eventual Eastern Conference Champions, the Miami Heat, in the first round of the playoffs and are now figuring out how they can improve when many teams around them in the East are.

-After their sweep at the hands of the Heat, there is a lot of uncertainty surrounding what the Pacers will look like in 2020-21.
+After their sweep at the hands of the Heat, there was a lot of uncertainty surrounding what the Pacers would look like in 2020-21.
 As such, their NBA Championship odds opened at a massive +10000.
 Just before the draft, in mid-November the Pacers odds slightly improved to +9000.